ACCESSIBILITY POLICY

 This policy applies to the provision of goods and services at premises owned and operated by Via Cibo and its franchisees

-This policy applies to employees that act on behalf of Via Cibo, including when the provision of goods and services occurs off the premises of Via Cibo
+This policy applies to employees that act on behalf of Via Cibo, including when the provision of goods and services occurs off the premises of Via Cibo.

-The section of this policy that addresses the use of guide dogs, service animals and service dogs only applies to the provision of goods and services that take place at premises owned and operated by Via Cibo
+The section of this policy that addresses the use of guide dogs, service animals and service dogs only applies to the provision of goods and services that take place at premises owned and operated by Via Cibo.

 This policy shall also apply to all persons who participate in the development of the Via Cibo’s policies, practices and procedures governing the provision of goods and services to members of the public or third parties.